OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-14.md

 ## Acts 14:26

-From there, they sailed back to Antioch, where they had been entrusted to the grace of God for the work they had completed.
+From there, they returned by sea to Antioch, where they had been entrusted to the grace of God for the work they had completed.

 ## Acts 14:27